GameRoMan/js-deobfuscator/README.md

 pnpm i
 ```

-The code to be deobfuscated is located in tmp/input.js.
-Executing `pnpm run tmp` will output the deobfuscated code in tmp/output.js.

 The example directory contains some examples of obfuscated code I've encountered and configuration options.
 The structure of each subdirectory is as follows:

 ```